 In a move that mixes London’s nostalgia for the classic Routemaster bus and the need for mass transport at weddings, many of London’s old Routemasters have been converted into Wedding Specials.
 Nothing says love in London like sharing a post-nuptial kiss on the city’s most beloved mode of transportation.

 Most Romantic Garden in London

 If Valentine’s Day is any indication, roses are the perfect flower for telling that special someone how much you care (and how much money you’re willing to shell out on overpriced imports from Kenya).
 If just a bouquet isn’t enough, Queen Mary’s Gardens in Regent’s Park feature more than 12,000 of the flowers, and are the perfect place for a romantic stroll through the largest collection of roses in London.
-It might be worth waiting a few months, though.
-It’s seriously cold out there right now.

 Most Romantic Room in a London Museum

 The William and Judith Bollinger Jewellery Gallery in the Victoria & Albert museum in South Kensington has enough giant gems to keep even the most museum-phobic lover’s eyes sparkling in wonder.
 The room has 3,500 jewels, including diamonds worn by Catherine the Great of Russia and tiaras fashioned by Cartier.
 If you’re working your way to your Big Day, you can even use the room’s computers to design a ring inspired by the collection.
 Just make sure you have the cash to buy that giant gem to go in the middle.